 Step 2: Determine the Linux operating system user account on the remote host to be used as the remote user.
 This user is specified by the remote_host parameter in the BART configuration file or by the -r option when using the RESTORE subcommand to restore the incremental backup.
 The remote user must be the owner of the directory where the incremental backup is to be restored on the remote host.
-By default, the user account is enterprised for Advanced Server or postgres for PostgreSQL.
+By default, the user account is enterprisedb for Advanced Server or postgres for PostgreSQL.

 Step 3: Ensure a passwordless SSH/SCP connection is established from the BART user on the BART host to the remote user on the remote host.
-For information about creating a passwordless SSH/SCP connection, see the EDB Postgres Backup and Recovery Installation and Upgrade Guide.
+For information about creating a passwordless SSH/SCP connection, see the EDB Postgres Backup and Recovery Installation and Upgrade Guide available at the EDB website.

 When restoring an incremental backup, specify the RESTORE subcommand and the backup identifier or name of the incremental backup that will be restored.
-To view an example of restoring an incremental backup, see the EDB Postgres Backup and Recovery Reference Guide.
+To view an example of restoring an incremental backup, see the EDB Postgres Backup and Recovery Reference Guide available at the EDB website.